When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 That's what happened.

-So I believe that there is a similar moral argument to be made of whether or not we should stay in a union with the woke folks, with the people who have a different fundamental understanding of reality, people who base their meaning of of life and and reality on identity rather than our Jeffersonian life, liberty, and the pursuit of property.
+So I believe that there is a similar moral argument to be made of whether or not we should stay in a union with the woke folks, with the people who have a different fundamental understanding of reality, people who base their meaning of life and reality on identity rather than our Jeffersonian life, liberty, and the pursuit of property.

 And that was the same consideration that was made by the abolitionists in union with the slaveholders.

-Said, uh, yeah, coming from a guy who likes to get fucked in the ass, I'm not surprised, or something, something as stupid and crass as that.
+He said, yeah, coming from a guy who likes to get fucked in the ass, I'm not surprised.

 So yeah, it's not about getting screwed over.